yh0sh/CorrLDA/README.md

 # How to use
 You can run for this sample data easily in python 2.x.

-'''
-:python run.py
+> :python run.py
-'''

 # Modification
-This source code is made of a C++ wrapper of Python (Cython).
-If you want to modify the source code (corr_lda.pyx), need to prepare the C++ compiler and run a setup.py.
+This source code is made of a C++ wrapper of Python (Cython). if you want to modify the source code (corr_lda.pyx), need to prepare the C++ compiler and run a setup.py.

-'''
-:python setup.py build_ext --inplace
+> :python setup.py build_ext --inplace
-'''